matejonnet/artifact-analyzer/README.md

 *SOURCE POM ANALYZE* contains a list of local artifacts parsed from POMs in sources

-*M2 WORKING REPO ANALYZE* a list of artifacts from ocal maven repo
+*M2 WORKING REPO ANALYZE* a list of artifacts from local maven repo

 *MISSING* a list of artifacts parsed from file